-After 8 years living and working in the Kumaun Himalayas as the Executive Director of the Central Himalayan Rural Action Group (Chirag), Madhavan is currently a Consultant to the High Level Committee on status of Women in India - a committee set up by the Government of India.
-The High Level Committee in a two year time frame is tasked with preparing a report for the Government on the status of women, reviewing all existing government programmes, schemes and laws that pertain to women and to submit recommendations on how to improve the status of women.
+Madhavan moved back to New Delhi in August 2012 after 8 years living and working in the Kumaun Himalayas as the Executive Director of the Central Himalayan Rural Action Group (Chirag), After moving back to New Delhi, Madhavan spent eight months as a Consultant to the High Level Committee on status of Women in India - a committee set up by the Government of India to prepare a report on the status of women in India by reviewing all existing government programmes, schemes and laws and submit recommendations on how to improve the status of women.

 Madhavan has spent fifteen of the past two decades living and working in villages - promoting an integrated rural development approach - first in the desert in Rajasthan and more recently in the mountains of Uttarakhand.